What’s the difference between PDRP and the NZNC audit?

 Do I get release time to work on my portfolio?

 Yes if you work in an area that is covered by the DHB NZNO MECA.
-If you are applying for proficient you get 1 day per annum and 2 days per annum if applying for expert or accomplished.
+If you are applying for proficient you get 1 day per annum or 2 days per annum if applying for expert or accomplished.

 How do I apply for an extension?